scudella/ticket-monster-2-7-0/demo/README.md

 You can test all Arquillian tests with maven:

+You may have to update the dates in the import.sql file.

-$ mvn clean test -Parq-wildfly-managed or
+$ mvn clean test -Parq-wildfly-managed (the server needs to be down) or
-$ mvn clean test -Parq-wildfly-remote
+$ mvn clean test -Parq-wildfly-remote (you need to start the server first)

 or you can test them with eclipse.
 See the document attached.